query-languages-for-analysts/Sequel/README.md

 3. Update the stock quantity of a product after a purchase.
 4. Delete an order from the database.
 5. Retrieve all orders made by a specific customer.

+### Task PENDING
+1. Which departments show the most diversity in terms of race and gender combinations?
+2. Identify job roles where the gender distribution is highly unbalanced.
+3. What is the distribution of races across remote versus on-site employees?
+4. How many employees aged 30 or younger work in Engineering or Product teams?
+5. Which cities employ the highest number of Hispanic or Latino staff?
+6. Which department has retained the highest number of employees hired before 2010?
+7. Identify job titles that are exclusive to only one location or city.
+8. Which state has the widest range of job titles represented among its employees?
+9. Find the average age of employees in each department.
+10. Which departments have more female employees than male employees?